 I'm not sure why this happened, but those female-led isekai anime just stopped coming.
 For a while in the mid to late 00s, the genre appeared dead.
 Then in the 2010s, we saw new waves of a different kind of isekai, with male protagonists.
-These tended to use the other world as a place of sexual wish fulfillment and heroic fantasies for the male audience.
+These tended to use the other world as a place of sexual wish-fulfillment and heroic fantasies for the male audience.
 Often this would overlap with the harem genre.
-This was a welcome change in the harem genre at first, because the school harem genre had become old hat.
+This was a welcome change in the harem genre at first because the school harem genre had become an old hat.
 It is nice that the isekai genre takes us to a setting that isn't just another high school in Tokyo.
 And it's interesting and fun to explore another world that might have very different cultural taboos, or fewer inhibitions about certain things.

 The main reason for this shift was the massive success of Sword Art Online.
 This anime was about characters trapped in a VR game.
 But it quickly became a romantic harem anime, in addition to being about fighting bad guys and developing a strategy to get through the game.
 Before Sword Art Online, there had been some anime about video games, .hack//sign and Log Horizon being the most well-known examples.
 But the success of those was limited and niche, but Sword Art Online achieved massive success.
 Suddenly, the writers of light novels and creators of anime series had a winning formula to copy.

 This isn't the only time a massively successful hit will draw imitations, many of which lack quality.
 Often, they look like an incoherent jumble of lazily pasted together elements the writers believed would make a hit.
 Harry Potter, Naruto, Twilight, and so on also got a lot of wannabe imitators, some better than others.